Understanding Eviction Notices in Delaware

 Step 3: Take Possession of the Rental Property

 If the landlord wins the eviction lawsuit, the Justice of the Peace Court will give the tenant a date to vacate the property.
-If the tenant doesn’t leave the property by the date noted on the court order, they’ll be forcibly removed by law enforcement pursuant to a writ of possession.
+If the tenant doesn’t leave by the date noted on the court order, law enforcement will forcibly remove them pursuant to a writ of possession.
 Landlords themselves cannot force tenants to vacate.

 Step 4: Disposal of Personal Property

 During evictions, tenants may leave behind personal possessions.
-The landlord is legally required to store the tenant’s personal possessions for seven (7) days to allow the tenant time to retrieve their belongings.
+The landlord is legally required to store the tenant’s personal possessions for 7 days to allow the tenant time to retrieve their belongings.
 After that time frame, the tenant’s possessions will be considered abandoned.

 Related Delaware Court Forms